klaudiosinani/signale/readme.md

 - Simple and minimal syntax
 - Globally configurable through `package.json`
 - Overridable configuration per file and logger
-- The ability to blacklist words (to not leak secrets)
+- The ability to filter words (to not leak secrets)

 ## Contents